-One of the most compelling arguments for cooperative learning is that it actively engages students to learn in a collaborative environment.
-Students who have the opportunity to be a part of a team are more apt to claim ownership of the material (individual accountability).
+One of the most compelling arguments for collaborative learning is that it actively engages students in the learning process.
 Small group activities are not new to the classroom.
-Traditionally, students have always gathered to study, practice, and present but there is a growing acknowledgment that combined with whole group instruction and individual work, collaborative classroom learning is a powerful teaching strategy.
-To accomplish the goal, everyone must pull their own weight, communicate, exchange ideas, and suggest solutions.
-These group activities will promote intellectual growth and prepare our youth for the next chapter.
+Traditionally, students have gathered to study, practice, and present but there is a growing acknowledgment that combined with whole group instruction and individual work, collaborative classroom learning is a powerful teaching strategy.
+To accomplish the goal, students need to be taught how to communicate, exchange ideas, and suggest solutions.
+These group activities promote social emotional and intellectual growth preparing our youth for their next chapter.

-In cooperative classrooms, the lecturing/listening/note-taking process may not disappear entirely, but it lives alongside other processes that are based in students’ discussion and active work with the course material.
-Regardless of the specific approach taken or how much of the lecture-based course is replaced, the goal is the same: to shift learning from a teacher-centered to a student-centered model.
-So what does a cooperative or collaborative classroom look like?
-Collaboration stations should be large enough for 5-6 students, and these students should have the ability to face each other (i.e. circle or face-to-face).
-A place where there are minimal distractions would be ideal.
-Keep scrolling to view some visual solutions!
+In collaborative classrooms, individualized learning skills like lecturing, listening, note-taking, and assessment may not disappear entirely, but live alongside other processes that are based in students’ discussion and active work with the course material.
+Regardless of the specific approach or how much of the lecture-based course is replaced, the goal is the same: to shift learning from a teacher-centered to a student-centered model.
+So, what does a collaborative classroom look like?
+Teams of 2, 3, 4, 5, 6, and 8 can function effectively as long as students have the ability to interact face-to-face with minimal distractions.

 Collaborative learning is an educational approach to teaching and learning that involves groups of students working together to solve a problem, complete a task, or create a product.
 Students with different levels of ability use a variety of learning activities to improve their understanding of a subject.
 Each member is not only responsible for learning what is taught but also for helping their peers learn.

 Students and teachers alike need to know how to collaborate effectively by taking ownership of their parts.
-This strategy builds an active learning community that supports, uplifts and empowers each other.
+This strategy builds an active learning community that supports, uplifts, and empowers each other.
 Teachers can be expected to introduce interpersonal skills such as making eye contact and using inside voices.
-During collaborative work, teachers can be found facilitating healthy debates and cheering them on.
-Encouragement is vital when it comes to promoting behaviors that promote equal exchange among teammates.
+During collaborative work, teachers can be found facilitating healthy debates and cheering students on.
+Encouragement is vital when it comes to promoting behaviors that encourage equal exchange among teammates.